ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "hempstead/seaman-family-america-p176" "500" /%}}

+Read more about the Seaman family in the section on [Captain John Seaman]({{% relref "hempstead#the-legacy-of-captain-john-seaman" %}}) further below.

 Jonas' obituary noted that he lived in Hempstead "with the exception of a few years", which included 1850, where he is recorded in the United States Federal Census in Islip NY, at age 55, a "farmer".
 The family appears to return to Smithtown by 1851, when Mary Platt is readmitted to Smithtown Presbyterian on 03 Jan 1851 and then returns to Hempstead as evidenced by her removal from the church, "by certificate to Hempstead" 05 Jun 1858.
-Less than two months later, Edward's half-brother Robert marries in Hempstead
+The very next day, Edward's brother Robert is baptized in Hempstead along with his future wife, whom he marries several weeks later.

 {{% fig "long-island/1850-United-States-Federal-Census-islip-NY" "800" /%}}